 I purchased a stock cast iron finial and had a welder weld a piece of rebar to the bottom of it.
 Inside the wood framed cupola, a short piece of 4 x 4 lumber was incorporated.
 A hole was drilled in the top of the 4 x 4 to support the weight of the finial.

-First Coat of Stucco Being Applied to a Spanish Shed
+First coat of stucco being applied to a Spanish shed

 ABOVE: The first (scratch) coat of plaster has been applied to the exterior of the shed.
 Saw horses in the foreground support the cement coated foam coving that will be installed next.